q-viper/q-viper.github.io/_posts/2022-06-17-taking-data-apps-into-webapp.md

 ---
-title:  "Beyond and Within EDA: Taking EDA into Modelling"
+title:  "Taking Data Apps into WebApp: Using Streamlit, Plotly, and Python"
 date:   2022-06-12 09:29:17 +0545
 categories:
     - EDA